hayer-ek/database.discord/README.md

 ).then((res) => {
     console.log(res);
 });

-// Searches for messages by the given parameters
+// Сhanges messages according to the given parameters channel.updateOne(

-channel.updateOne(
     { and: {
         arr: { has: ["example"] },